DinoChiesa/dotnet-xslt-service/README.md

 - which itself references a separate C# class
 - which uses a business rules engine
 - running as a Cloud Run service in Google Cloud
+- invoked by an Integration
+- triggered by a file upload to Google Cloud Storage

+It covers a lot of ground, and I hope it's interesting for people.

+## Background

-I began exploring this after connecting with several different companies who observed that they were performing XSLT using a different engine, which was reaching end-of-life .
+I began exploring this after connecting with several different companies who observed that they were performing XSLT using a different engine, which was reaching end-of-life.
 And they wanted to explore alternatives.
-Some of these companies were using some vendor-specific extensions to XSLT - notably [msxsl:script](https://learn.microsoft.com/en-us/dotnet/standard/data/xml/script-blocks-using-msxsl-script), which allows you to embed C# code directly into an XSLT, and invoke it from within any of the templates.
+At least one of these companies was using some vendor-specific extensions to XSLT - notably Microsoft's [msxsl:script](https://learn.microsoft.com/en-us/dotnet/standard/data/xml/script-blocks-using-msxsl-script), which allows you to embed C# code directly into an XSLT, and invoke it from within any of the templates.
 On .NET, that feature is not supported; it requires the .NET Framework.
+If you're using the free .NET platform on Linux, you can't use that feature.

-This example illustrates the use of something called an ["Extension object"](https://learn.microsoft.com/en-us/dotnet/api/system.xml.xsl.xsltargumentlist.addextensionobject?view=net-8.0) which allows similar capability but without the aspect of co-mingling C# code and XSLT in one file, as you can do when using `msxsl:script`.
-To use an Extension object, you encapsulate your C# code in a separately-compiled assembly, and then reference the object when the XslCompiledTransform is executed.
+_This example_ illustrates the use of something called an ["Extension object"](https://learn.microsoft.com/en-us/dotnet/api/system.xml.xsl.xsltargumentlist.addextensionobject?view=net-8.0) which allows similar capability but without the aspect of co-mingling C# code and XSLT in one file, as you can do when using `msxsl:script`.
+To use an Extension object, you encapsulate your C# code in a separately-compiled assembly, and then reference the object within the XSLT when the XslCompiledTransform is executed.

 ## In a Little More Detail